Charles Manners, Marquess of Granby

-Charles John Montague Manners, Marquess of Granby (b.
-3 July 1999) is the fourth child and eldest son of David Manners, 11th Duke of Rutland and Emma Manners, Duchess of Rutland.
+Charles John Montague Manners, Marquess of Granby (born 3 July 1999) is a British aristocrat who is the fourth child and eldest son of David Manners, 11th Duke of Rutland and Emma Manners, Duchess of Rutland.

 Biography

 Charles Manners is a member of the Manners family, which holds the family seat at Belvoir Castle in Leicestershire, known for its use as a filming location in the Netflix series The Crown.
 He studied business management at Newcastle University.
 He grew up at Belvoir Castle with his older sisters, Lady Violet, Lady Alice, and Lady Eliza, as well as his younger brother, Lord Hugo Manners.

 At his sister's, Lady Alice's 18th birthday celebration in 2013, Charles and his brother Lord Hugo Manners arrived on camels.

 It was reported in 2022 that Charles was working at an insurance company in the City.

-Upon the death of his grandmother in early 2024, Frances Manners, Duchess of Rutland, he was bequethed the vast majority of her estate, which was to be held in a trust.
+Upon the death of his grandmother in early 2024, Frances Manners, Duchess of Rutland, he was bequeathed the vast majority of her estate, which was to be held in a trust.

 In April 2024, Charles Manners hosted the annual Belvoir Boxing Ball in support of the mental health charity James' Place.
 In addition to his fundraising efforts, he plays the guitar and participates in shooting activities.
 It was previously reported that he was in a relationship with the model Ella Ross, but they are no longer together.

 In November 2024, Charles, alongside his siblings, was among a number of individuals, including members of the aristocracy, who took part in a demonstration in London opposing proposed changes to inheritance tax.
 The event involved a march on Whitehall in support of British farmers.
 Other participants included Stella Boden and Viscount Garnock.
 Protesters expressed concern that the proposed tax reforms could negatively affect the future of family-run farms and rural estates.

 In 2025, Charles attended a launch event hosted by Alice Chawner at Stanley's for her toffee vodka.
 The event featured an 80's ski-themed aesthetic and was attended by various members of young London society, including his brother, Lord Hugo Manners.

 As of 2025, Charles is 26 years old and currently not publicly known to be in a relationship.
 He resides in Fulham South West London and participates in cycling.